PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 #### Binaries

-Binary downloads of the exporter can be found on the [Releases] page (https://github.com/PureStorage-OpenConnect/pure-fa-openmetrics-exporter/releases/latest).
+Binary downloads of the exporter can be found on the [Releases](https://github.com/PureStorage-OpenConnect/pure-fa-openmetrics-exporter/releases/latest) page.

 ---
 ### Local development